mobilehero-archive/titanium-coremotion/readme.md

 ## 📝 Description

+> Native modules that allows you to use iOS CoreMotion framework with Axway Titanium native mobile apps.
+>
-This is a repackaging of the compiled iOS module for [ti.coremotion](https://github.com/appcelerator-modules/ti.coremotion) to allow for installation via npm.
+> This is a repackaging of the compiled iOS module for [ti.coremotion](https://github.com/appcelerator-modules/ti.coremotion) to allow for installation via npm.

 ## 🚀 Getting Started